Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory

 \section{LEARNING TIMESCALES}

 In this section, we analyze the timescale structure of the DMFT equation \eqref{eq:dmft_dln} for the gradient flow \eqref{eq:df_dln}.
-We identify qualitatively distinct behaviors unfolding across different timescales, depending on the initialization scale $\alpha$, as depicted in Figure~\ref{fig:timescales} and Figure~\ref{fig:timescales_detail}.
+We identify qualitatively distinct behaviors unfolding across different timescales, depending on the initialization scale $\alpha$, as depicted in \cref{fig:timescales,fig:timescales_detail}.

 To illustrate our technique, we analyze the simplified case of the infinite-data limit ($\delta \to \infty$), where the DMFT equation \eqref{eq:dmft_dln} reduces to the following scalar ordinary differential equation (ODE).